Geometer1729/chess/README.md

 # Chess

-Currently you can play chess agains an "engine" which makes a random legal move each turn.
+Currently you can play chess agains an engine which usually makes a somewhat reasonable move.
 It's likely there are bugs.
 If you find any please let me know.

 The goal of this project is to make a good chess engine.